 Shiel, C., 2011.
 Building capacity: Enabling university leaders to role-model sustainable development.
 In: 8th International Conference on Environmental, Cultural, Economic and Social Sustainability , January 2012, Vancouver.
-(Submitted)
+(Unpublished)

 Full text available as: